 Buying a Home When You are Single is a Great Idea

-There is a reason that most apartments come in layout options of studio, 1 bedroom, or 2 bedrooms.
+Buying a home as a single person, there is a reason that most apartments come in layout options of studio, 1 bedroom, or 2 bedrooms.
 Those small spaces are designed for and marketed to young single people.
 While renting an apartment could be the right decision for a number of people, this blog post gives you a few great reasons to buy a home instead.